-Believers commonly describe their God as though he were a human parent, using this analogy to reach conclusions about God and his relationship to humanity.
+Believers frequently describe their God as though he were a human parent, using this analogy to reach conclusions about God and his relationship to humanity.
 As old and worn as this analogy is, however, it’s quite invalid.

 Analogies are valid only if they compare two things which are, in some way, alike, and whose nature is reflective of each other.
 This presents a problem though, because God and human parents are qualitatively different: God is believed to be omnipotent, while human beings are not.